bio-hpc/ASGARD/README.md

   - Radius of gyration  [ Total and around axes ] <br />
   - Distance center of mass  [ Protein and ligand ] <br />
   - Solvent Accesible Surface (SASA)  [ Over time ] <br />
-  - Kabsch and Sander dictionary of protein secundary structure (DSSP)  [ Num of aminoacid in each ss and evolution ] <br />
+  - Kabsch and Sander dictionary of protein secundary structure (DSSP)  [ Num. aminoacid in each ss and evolution ] <br />

 **2. TARGET_QUERY**: for Protein-Ligand Complex MD simulations
   - Same as above (also calculated for the ligand), and Protein-Ligand Interactions analyses: <br />